Botanical Ingredient

 Aloe barbadensis miller

-Aloe vera is one of the most universally recognized medicinal plants on earth, with documented use stretching back over 5,000 years to ancient Egypt, where it was called 'the plant of immortality.'
-The gel inside its thick, succulent leaves contains over 75 active compounds — including acemannan, salicylic acid, lignin, saponins, and vitamins A, C, and E — that produce a broad spectrum of wound-healing, anti-inflammatory, moisturizing, and antimicrobial effects.
+Aloe vera is one of the most universally recognized botanical plants on earth, with documented use stretching back over 5,000 years to ancient Egypt, where it was called 'the plant of immortality.'
+The gel inside its thick, succulent leaves contains over 75 compounds — including acemannan, salicylic acid, lignin, saponins, and vitamins A, C, and E — that contribute to its deeply moisturizing, skin-soothing, and conditioning reputation.
 Aloe thrives in hot, dry conditions and is exceptionally well-suited to Florida's climate.

 Traditional Uses

-- Antimicrobial skin treatment in Ayurvedic and African traditions
+• Historically valued in Ayurvedic and African skin care traditions

 Key Properties